amitofsk/dandy/docs/Dandy.md

 One advantage of using a different IDE for the computer code and the microcontroller code is that the IDE will remind you which hardware you are programming for.
 <br><br>
 If you will be using MicroPython or CircuitPython for the microcontroller, download and install the Mu IDE from [`CodeWithMU`](https://codewith.mu/en/download).
 If you will be using Arduino, download and install the [`Arduino IDE`](https://www.arduino.cc/en/software/).
+<br><br>
+If you are using the Cy8cproto, follow the instructions at [](https://www.hackster.io/Infineon_Team/micropython-on-psoc-fcf1d0) to download MicroPython for the Cy8cproto as well as the Arduino Lab for MicroPython IDE.
 (TODO: Add instructions for infineon ide.)